mscarey/AuthoritySpoke/docs/guides/introduction.rst

     <Rural's telephone directory> was copyrightable is
       the Rule that the court MAY SOMETIMES impose the
         RESULT:
-          the Fact that <Rural's telephone directory> was copyrightable
+          the fact that <Rural's telephone directory> was copyrightable
         GIVEN:
-          the Fact that <Rural's telephone directory> was an original work GIVEN the ENACTMENTS:
+          the fact that <Rural's telephone directory> was an original work GIVEN the ENACTMENTS:
           "To promote the Progress of Science and useful Arts, by securing for limited Times to Authors…the exclusive Right to their respective Writings…" (/us/const/article/I/8/8 1788-09-13)
           "Copyright protection subsists, in accordance with this title, in original works of authorship…" (/us/usc/t17/s102/a 2013-07-18)